 The ens and fcst dictionaries do not need to include the same fields.
 Users may specify any number of ensemble fields to be summarized, but generally there are many fewer fields with verifying observations available.
-The ens dictionary specified the fields to be summarized while the fcst dictionary specifies the fields to be verified.
+The ens dictionary specifies the fields to be summarized while the fcst dictionary specifies the fields to be verified.

 The obs dictionary looks very similar to the fcst dictionary.
 If verifying against point observations which are assigned GRIB1 codes, the observation section must be defined following GRIB1 conventions.
-When verifying GRIB1 forecast data, one can easily copy over the forecast settings to the observation dictionary using obs = fcst;.
-However, when verifying non-GRIB1 forecast data, users will need to specify the fcst and obs sections separately.
+When verifying GRIB1 forecast data, one can easily copy over the forecast settings to the observation dictionary using obs = fcst; However, when verifying non-GRIB1 forecast data, users will need to specify the fcst and obs sections separately.

-The sid_exc entry, defined in the obs dictionary, contains a comma-separated list of the station id's to be excluded from verification.
+The sid\exc entry, defined in the obs dictionary, contains a comma-separated list of the station id's to be excluded from verification.
 This option is typically used when an observation file contains some stations known to have bad or unreliable data.

-The ens_ssvar_bin_size and ens_phist_bin_size specify the width of the categorical bins used to accumulate frequencies for spread-skill-variance or probability integral transform statistics, respectively.
+The ens\ssvar\bin\size and ens\phist\bin\size specify the width of the categorical bins used to accumulate frequencies for spread-skill-variance or probability integral transform statistics, respectively.